 As the spread of the coronavirus seems to be slowing, many people are preparing to get back to life as usual.
 Consumers are anxiously awaiting the reopening of the country, with some states further along than others.
 The goal is to safely reopen retail stores, restaurants, and theme parks.
 This has led some of these establishments to require proof of negative COVID-19 test results, causing many consumers to cry HIPAA violation.
 Is this a HIPAA violation?
-HIPAA and coronavirus privacy is discussed below.
+Who has to comply with HIPAA and coronavirus privacy is discussed below.

 HIPAA and Coronavirus Privacy